 Deflation Ahead for EU and European Manufacturing Supply Chains

-According to The Straits Times, in a discussion in 2011 that marked the seventh anniversary of the Lee Kuan Yew School of Public Policy, at National University of Singapore (NUS), Yew spoke about challenges facing a unified Europe and mentioned, in reference to European leaders, they will try all they can to prevent the euro zone from collapsing.
+According to The Straits Times, in a discussion in 2011 that marked the seventh anniversary of the Lee Kuan Yew School of Public Policy, at National University of Singapore (NUS), Lee spoke about challenges facing a unified Europe and mentioned, in reference to European leaders, they will try all they can to prevent the euro zone from collapsing.

-Yew is recognized single-handedly for overseeing Singapore's transformation from a third-world nation into a developed country with a high-income market economy.
+Lee is recognized single-handedly for overseeing Singapore's transformation from a third-world nation into a developed country with a high-income market economy.

-Yew addressed the European Union euro currency as a primary issue, saying, "A fundamental problem of the euro is that it makes every European country march to the same drummer whereas each country has its own tempo and you cannot expect the Greeks to march like the Germans, so the problem will not go away."
+Lee addressed the European Union euro currency as a primary issue, saying, "A fundamental problem of the euro is that it makes every European country march to the same drummer whereas each country has its own tempo and you cannot expect the Greeks to march like the Germans, so the problem will not go away."

 The euro currency is the same concern expressed by Jim Rogers, an American investor and former co-founder of the Quantum Fund and Soros Fund Management, in his book Adventure Capitalist published in 2004.
 Rogers views a nation's currency as a gauge for determining its true health.